 - Contact LEGOLAND for complimentary tickets for personal attendant

 Knott’s Berry Farm has a Ride Admission Policy with a Boarding Pass Program to assist guests with mobility restriction or Autism Spectrum Disorder (ASD) to access return times.
-Hop by Guest Services (across from Ghost Rider) to talk to a team member about your needs.
+Hop by Guest Services (across from Ghost Rider) with your entire party to talk to a team member about your needs.
 Obtain a wrist band for each party member and a paper “Rider Access Form” for guest and up to three companions (total of four) from Guest Services near exit of Ghost Rider near Security/First Aid.
 The accommodations may vary based on your specific needs.
 Guests who have physical disabilities/mobility issues may use Alternative Access Entrance.

 Rent Manual and Electric (ECV) Wheelchairs inside Ghost Town next to Geode Shop.
 You may reserve online https://www.knotts.com/tickets-passes/rent als or at park, if available.